24 different ways to earn money from photography

 3. Amplify your socials

 If you take great photographs, posting them on social media sites (such as Instagram and Facebook) might earn you a significant following.
-While not a steady source of income, you could leverage your social accounts to earn brand deals, sponsorships, or affiliate marketing deals.
+While not a steady source of income, you could leverage your social accounts to gain brand deals, sponsorships, or affiliate marketing deals.

 4. Sell digital products

 One great way to earn money through your technical knowledge of photography is by creating and selling digital products.
 Ebooks, photo presets, and Photoshop templates are some examples of products that you can make and market on digital platforms—maybe even your blog or website.

 People will always appreciate a good piece of art, so you might consider selling physical or digital copies of your photographs.
 You can head to craft fairs to sell your prints, offer them to cafes and restaurants, or use an online platform like Etsy.
 If you want to sell digital copies of your photos, you can use your website or through platforms like ImageKind.
 Once you've found your target demographic, you'll make money selling photos in no time.